bormaxi8080/osint-timeline/DRAFT.md

 Slavyansk, Artem Street.

+If everyone is lying around and sell, instead of doing things, this means that the point of no return has already been passed.
+The world goes crazy and beasts - and marketing, respectively, too.
+Modern marketing breeds wildness and hatred.
+Society accumulates bitterness, and sooner or later it pours into something.
+Can't help but pour out.
+In Russia - in universal quilted jacket and "greatness", in America - in a psychopath with a torn ear.

 ----

 OSINT Repos List, Repository with gathered from GitHub utilities for OSINT, Development and DevOps.
 The number of artifacts in the repository exceeded 2000: https://github.com/bormaxi8080/osint-repos-list